ThunwaratK/hotel_business_owner-s_dilemma_DA/README.md

   - Low season: increase promotions.
   - High season: limit promotions and focus discounts on room types with lower sales.
 - Calculate Net ADR to set a minimum threshold before approving promotions.

-## Insight
-- Direct Website and Wholesale have higher Net ADR because there is no commission from OTAs.
-- Booking.com and Expedia have high ADR, but after deducting commission, they result in the lowest Net ADR.
-- Although Direct Website has no commission, it incurs marketing spend, which increases the cost of acquisition and reduces net profit.
-- Wholesale, despite having the lowest gross revenue, has the highest net revenue because there are no commission and marketing costs.
-- Promotions on OTA channels slightly reduce commission costs, but they lower Net ADR even more, resulting in lower net revenue per room compared to OTA-only channels.

 ## Contributors
 - นายชยานนท์      จันทพันธ์                66102010135